jeffx99/jeffx99.github.io/_posts/2021-08-25-pitch-perception.markdown

  Whether or not this particular details of this hypothesis are true, I argue that the theme behind this logic is in fact applicable to music perception as a whole, and suggests how one should learn to perceive the features I mention.
 Specifically, I propose that:

-- In a given perceptual task, "hyperattention" to lower-level information on the perceptual hierarchy, or to information unrelated to the perceptual task, may inhibit the process of top-down perceptual learning as posited by RHT, if this information can be used to form an indirect strategy.
-Consequently, with poor learning, high-level representations of abstract features have lower fidelity and so the use direct strategies(relying on only immediate top-down access) in perceptual tasks is also inhibited.
+- In a given perceptual task, "hyperattention" to lower-level information on the perceptual hierarchy, or to information unrelated to the perceptual task, may inhibit the process of top-down perceptual, if this information can be used to form an indirect strategy.
+Consequently, with poor learning, high-level representations of abstract features have lower fidelity and so direct strategies(which rely on access of high-level representations)are also inhibited.

+In musical terms, this hypothesis mainly implies that the perception of harmonic constructs can be hindered by hyperattention.

 By "hyperattention," I refer to preferential access and conscious attention given to information in a way differing from the usual, top-down access posited by RHT.
 See the following excerpts from abstracts from <a href="https://doi.org/10.2307/40285562" target="blank">two</a> <a href="https://doi.org/10.2307/40285599" target="blank">papers</a> by Ken'ichi Miyazaki: